leonp/leonp.github.io/_posts/2014-09-23-a-thin-ghost-and-others.md

 layout: post
 ---

 A twitter pal is about to read a slew of American novels on the commute into work.
-While I wouldn't wish Greater Anglia on anyone, the one advantage to commuting is that it gives you a parcel of time in which you can do something you want, free of distractions.
+While I wouldn't wish Greater Anglia on anyone, the sole advantage to commuting is that it gives you a parcel of time in which you can do something you want, free of distractions.

 When I commuted from Ipswich to Colchester I devoured all the Russian classics, Dickens and plenty of Sebald over the course of a couple of years, among lots of other bits and pieces.
 It was by far the best thing about my job.